kubeflow/website/content/docs/other-guides/kustomize.md

 weight = 10
 +++

-kfctl is the Kubeflow command-line interface (CLI) that you can use to install and configure Kubeflow.
+Kfctl is the Kubeflow command-line interface (CLI) that you can use to install and configure Kubeflow.

 Kubeflow makes use of [kustomize](https://kustomize.io/) to help customize YAML